 9 Ways to Treat Yourself on Valentine’s Day

-Valentine’s Day is about honoring the people you love—including the one in the mirror.
+Valentine’s Day is about honouring the people you love—including the one in the mirror.
 Sure, a velvety box of heart-shape chocolates is one way to celebrate, but treats don’t have to be all about food.
-Everything from a restorative yoga session to a solo screening of a favorite movie can count.
+Everything from a restorative yoga session to a solo screening of a favourite movie can count.